-This course requires reading which offers information about the benefits of plant-based diets and how to incorporate a plant-based eating pattern into a families' routine.
-The authors help empower the learners to assist parents to nourish their families with plants.
-Content in the required reading focuses on:
+The required reading for this course is Nourish: The Definitive Plant-Based Nutrition Guide for Families.
+This book offers parents information about the benefits of plant-based diets and how to incorporate a plant-based eating pattern into their families' routine.
+The authors empower parents to nourish their families with plants.
+The content of the book focuses on: